GrigUskov/AGStatusBar/README.md

 ---

-This component was created mostly for research / PoC purposes. <b>USE IT AT YOUR OWN RISK</b>
+<b>DISCLAIMER</b> This component was created mostly for research / PoC purposes.
+USE IT AT YOUR OWN RISK

 <b>WARNING</b> This ismplementation violates p.2.5.9 of Apple App Store Review Guidelines: